sladeutley/ecommerce-market-research-reports/process-notes.md

 1) in terminal, had to type 'npm install -D tailwindcss postcss autoprefixer --legacy-peer-deps'
 2) in terminal, type 'npx tailwindcss init -p'
 3) Add the code that's in tailwind.config.cjs
+4) changed to code below in tailwind.config.js and added top: 0px; to cart-item-qty class in globals.css bc cart item number was showing below cart without it - go to commit - 'check to see if tw was connected to app' to see what I did if I need to go back and change it
+  content: [
+    "./pages/**/*.{js,ts,jsx,tsx}",
+    "./components/**/*.{js,ts,jsx,tsx}",
+  ],

 What Files We'll Need for Sanity
 - products (make sure to add category and featured boolean (for featured items) property)